 It’s their Glastonbury': Truckfest boss bids farewell to East of England Showground after 40 years

+It’s their Glastonbury': Truckfest boss says goodbye to East of England Showground after 40 years

 It’s the end of an era this year as this city waves goodbye to it’s last ever Truckfest